The Global Sumud Flotilla to Gaza: Everything you need to know

 More than 50 ships are heading to Gaza to challenge Israel’s illegal blockade and deliver urgent humanitarian aid.

-A global fleet of boats is preparing to set sail for Gaza as part of an international maritime initiative aimed at delivering humanitarian aid to starving people in Gaza.
+A global fleet of boats, part of an international maritime initiative aimed at delivering humanitarian aid to starving people in Gaza, was forced to turn back after setting sail on Sunday due to bad weather.

+In a statement, the organisers said that due to unsafe weather conditions, including strong winds exceeding 30 knots (55.5km/h), they decided to return to port to prioritise the safety of everyone on board.

+FOR IMMEDIATE RELEASE GLOBAL SUMUD FLOTILLA MISSION DEPARTURE DELAYED TO PRIORITIZE SAFETY AMID STRONG MEDITERRANEAN WINDS pic.twitter.com/A4YDahLiJh

+The team has scheduled a meeting for Monday to decide when to resume their journey to the Gaza Strip, with the possibility of setting sail later in the day.

-The first convoy, consisting of dozens of small civilian vessels carrying activists, humanitarians, doctors, seafarers, and humanitarian supplies, is scheduled to depart from Spanish ports on August 31, to meet up in Tunisia with a second wave on September 4.
+The first convoy, consisting of dozens of small civilian vessels carrying activists, humanitarians, doctors, seafarers, and humanitarian supplies, departed from Spanish ports on August 31 to meet up in Tunisia with a second wave on September 4.

 Organisers describe the Global Sumud Flotilla as the largest maritime mission to Gaza, bringing together more than 50 ships and delegations from at least 44 countries.